 Instead, I cheat.
 I read the things smart people write down.
 By deciding to read more, you’ve already become smarter than most “smart people.”

 Doesn’t matter your career.
-Learn about how businesses work.
+Learn about how business work.
 Learn about why businesses work.
 Learn how to change a business that is not going well.
 Learn how to start a business from scratch.

 Here are my favorites:

 - Made to Stick and Switch by Chip and Dan Heath